Meet Alex Caspero

 We did it!
 Enter Joyful Eating, Nourished Life, a step-by-step guide to living your best, positive self.
 It’s so much more than just intuitive eating, which is why we titled it Joyful Eating, Nourished Life.
 We guide you week by week through topics like body confidence, kitchen confidence, emotional eating, stress management and so much more.

 I cannot wait to share this life changing program with you and hope you’ll consider joining us for our first group in June.
-To learn more, head here to meet Rachael and Anne, read testimonials from past clients, and sign-up to learn more.
+To learn more, head here to meet Anne, read testimonials from past clients, and sign-up to learn more.

 Cheers to the future!